raspberrypilearning/mandala/en/step_3.md

 --- /task ---

-Now that you have a basic pattern, you can use your `pattern`{:class="block3myblocks"} function a number of times to make a repeating pattern, or mandala 'rows'.
+Now that you have a basic pattern, you can use your `pattern`{:class="block3myblocks"} a number of times to make a repeating pattern, or mandala 'rows'.
 By using the same code over and over again, you make a program that has been **optimised**.

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
 <span style="color: #0faeb0">**Optimisation**</span> means doing things in the most efficient way.
 Look at the diagram below.
 You could get from A to E by following the path A-->B-->C-->D-->E. An optimisation would be to go A-->D-->E, which contains fewer steps and a shorter distance.